-Ever since its launch, Telstra TV has stood out as one of the most popular streaming devices on the market.
-It’s no surprise why.
-The tiny little box is a one-stop solution to your streaming-service needs.
+Ever since its launch, Telstra TV has stood out as one of the best and most popular streaming devices on the market.
+The tiny box is a one-stop solution to your streaming-service needs.
 It supports Netflix, Stan, YouTube and more, as well as the best high definition Foxtel Now experience available.
 And now, Telstra TV 2 is ready to help you take your entertainment to the next level.

 The Telstra TV was based on the Roku 2 box that was hugely popular in the US.
 It remains one of the most-used streaming devices on the market, but Roku developed that box quite some time ago.
 Since then, they’ve come up with newer and smarter models that improve on the device in almost every way.